 Jade Alicandro Mace brings a love of the bioregionally abundant herbs and kitchen medicine to her work as a community and clinical herbalist.
 When she’s not teaching herbalism to students and apprentices you can usually find her roaming the hedges with her harvest basket in hand or at home in the kitchen brewing-up some potent food as medicine.
-She’s a mother to her 10 and 6 year-old daughters, partner, tender of chickens and cats, cook, blogger and writer, online educator, and half-gardener to her mostly wild gardens where the plants more or less grow themselves.
-In 2012 she co-founded the Greenfield Community Herbal Clinic, a low-cost, sliding scale clinic dedicated to affordable herbal care and she maintains a long-distance clinical practice as well.
-Her writings have appeared in Plant Healer Magazine, Herbaria, Loam Magazine, and the Northeast Herbal Association Journal.
+She’s a mother to her 11 and 7 year-old daughters, partner, tender of chickens and cats, cook, blogger and writer, online educator, and half-gardener to her mostly wild gardens where the plants more or less grow themselves.
+From 2012-2019 she co-ran the Greenfield Community Herbal Clinic, a low-cost clinic dedicated to affordable herbal care, and she maintains a long-distance and local clinical practice.
+Her writings have appeared in Plant Healer Magazine, Herbaria, Loam Magazine, Aromaculture Magazine, and the Northeast Herbal Association Journal.
 She teaches throughout the country, presents regularly at herbal conferences, and has been a traveling herbal educator with Herb Pharm since 2015.
 The weeds will forever have her heart and her current favorite plants are Wild Rose (Rosa multiflora), Japanese Knotweed (Fallopia japonica) and Nettles (Urtica dioica).
 She makes her home in the rolling hills of western Massachusetts.
 Learn more about her work at www.milkandhoneyherbs.com or find her on facebook (Milk and Honey Herbs) or instagram (@milkandhoneyherbs)

 Jade has completed a 2 year training in Clinical Herbalism at Clearpath School of Herbal Studies, and is also a graduate of Blazing Star Herbal School, The Gaia School of Healing & Earth Education, the Northeast School of Botanical Medicine, FEAST Permaculture Design Certification, and the Goldthread Apothecary Clinical Herbalism 200 hr Training.
 She has also completed advanced clinical training and a clinical mentorship at the Commonwealth Center for Holistic Herbalism.
 She holds a B.S. in Plant Biology and a B.S in Wildlife Conservation from the University of Massachusetts, Amherst.